 The statute of limitations on most debts are determined by state law.

-Some consumers inform me that they are still receiving calls attempting to collect debts that, if they were a child, would have a driver’s license.
-One consumer even received calls from a publicly traded debt collector requesting that he pay a debt that was old enough to vote (21 or 22 years old)!
+Some consumers inform me that they are still receiving calls attempting to collect debts that, if the debts were a child, the debts would have a driver’s license.
+One consumer even received calls from a publicly traded debt collector requesting that he pay a debt that was old enough to vote and even drink (i.e., the debt was 21 or 22 years old)!
 Some of the large (solvent) debt collectors engage in aggressive tactics when attempting to collect debts whose statute of limitation has expired.

-To learn more about how the TCPA, along with the FDCPA, can protect you against phone harassment from callers who are attempting to collect time barred accounts, click immediately below :
+To learn more about how the TCPA, along with the FDCPA, and how to protect yourself against phone harassment from callers who are attempting to collect time barred accounts, click immediately below :